kennyphan02/Coding-Notes/CSCE311 Operating Systems/exam 2 study guide.md

 A set of vertices V and a set of edges E claim edge - Process has an edge to a resource
 ![[Pasted image 20231029224632.png]]
+- If a graph contains no cycles, there is no deadlock
+- if a graph contains a cycle,
+	- if 1 instance per resource type, then deadlock
+	- if several instances per resource type, possibility of deadlock